ESA-VirES/VirES-Server/vires/README.md

 #### Product Collection Import
 The registered products of the same product type are organized in collections.
 Multiple collections for same product type may exist, e.g., for different spacecrafts.

 The VirES-Server comes with a predefined set of product collections for the supported Swarm products.
-The default definitions are loaded by the `import` command:
+The default product collections are loaded by the `import` command with the `--default` option:

 ```
-$ <instance>/manage.py product_collection import
+$ <instance>/manage.py product_collection import --default
 ```

 New definitions of the product collections and their metadata can imported from a JSON file,